pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 # Bluetooth Remote control for Magnetic Antenna Tuner

-This project is about a Remote Control for Magnetic Loop Antenna controlled by Arduino and Android via Bluetooth.
+This project is about minimalist version of a  Remote Control for Magnetic Loop Antenna controlled by Arduino and Android via Bluetooth.
+I think it can be improved and adjusted for your needs.

+April 3th, 2019.
+By PU2CLR,
+Ricardo Lima Caratti..

 ## Folders structure